DbImko/ZorkClone/README.md

 Build and run
 =============
-Build `mvn install`
+To build `mvn install`.

+To run `java -jar org-zorkclone-0.0.1-SNAPSHOT-jar-with-dependencies.jar`.

-Run `java -jar org-zorkclone-0.0.1-SNAPSHOT-jar-with-dependencies.jar` Run tests `mvn test`
+To run tests `mvn test`.

 You will need Java 7 and Maven to build and run this application.